 In terms of Blackstone Fortress comparisons, Cursed City has improvements.
 Firstly it returns to group enemy activation rather than individual models with its tables found on the front of the enemy card, thus removing one of the biggest downside of the excessive dice rolling and table look ups i felt with its predecessor.
 Then there are crises encounters during your main campaign as side missions, rather than being added between combat adventures, which makes the whole integration much smoother, and adds some storyline and surprises to the quest you are on.
 Thirdly whilst there is a grind element to both games, Cursed City has character levelling up to unlock new boss fights, and the game enemy spawns scale up accordingly, which is again an improvement.
 Blackstone Fortress does offer a more skirmish style map with raged combat and terrain cover.

-It is early days but i am very hopeful of related expansions to this game and articles within the White Dwarf magazine (my additions highlighted green = own, blue = part owned, red = not purchased) :
+Related expansions to this game was initially cut rather short by Games Workshop but news is that new releases are coming in 2022 and hopefully articles within the White Dwarf magazine (my additions highlighted green = own, blue = part owned, red = not purchased) :

 Novel with New Character

-At launch there is a Cursed City novel which tells a story within the city setting and it comes with a unique Battlemage Hero card which you can use within the game, and is said to not be available elsewhere.
-I have ordered this and in preparation i re-painted and rebased a model from the original Warhammer Quest line to be my character.
+At launch there was a Cursed City novel which tells a story within the city setting and it comes with a unique Battlemage Hero card, not available elsewhere, which you can use within the game.
+I ordered this on release and in preparation i re-painted and rebased a model from the original Warhammer Quest line to be my character.